WYCI: History

 Meanwhile, Twin Valley also purchased WGMU-CA (formerly Vermont's MyNetworkTV affiliate once owned by Equity Media Holdings) which was approved by the FCC in July 2009.
 That station and its translators were turned into repeaters of WNMN, which greatly expanded its coverage area into the greater Burlington and Plattsburgh areas.
 The owner announced that WNMN would air a mix of RTV and local programming on its main channel, while also carrying five digital subchannels, one of which would air MyNetworkTV (WGMU's former affiliation).
-MyNetworkTV affiliate WNMN-DT3 also began offering Tuff TV on July 15, 2010.
+The 40.3 subchannel would supplement MyNetworkTV programming with Tuff TV on July 15, 2010.
 The subchannel was to be carried on Comcast channel 18, but was never made available.

 Cross Hill Communications, LLC was granted the license of WNMN by the FCC on October 30, 2013.
-At that time they became a TUFF TV affiliate.
+At that time they became a Tuff TV affiliate.
 On March 9, 2016, the call sign was changed to WYCI.
 As of 2017, most likely as a direct result of this transition of station management, WYCI offered no subchannels other than its primary Retro TV channel, leaving the Burlington–Plattsburgh market without a MyNetworkTV affiliate.
-As of April 1, 2017, WYCI became a Heroes and Icons affiliate; sometime in 2018, they eventually resumed operations of their DT2 subchannel, this time offering the Decades service.
-WYCI is carried on Comcast and Spectrum (former Time Warner and Charter) systems throughout the market.
+As of April 1, 2017, WYCI became a Heroes & Icons (H&I) affiliate; sometime in 2018, they eventually resumed operations of its second subchannel, this time offering the Decades (now Catchy Comedy) service.
+WYCI is carried on Comcast and Spectrum (former Time Warner Cable and Charter) systems throughout the market.
 By January 1, 2018, both Dish Network and DirecTV started carrying WYCI throughout the market.
-On September 3, 2018, MyNetworkTV programming returned to the Burlington–Plattsburgh market (ironically over the very station that had formerly offered it on their DT3 subchannel), this time on their primary channel as a secondary affiliation to Heroes & Icons (H&I), and filling in programming for all time slots outside of the MyNetworkTV programming schedule with the H&I schedule.
+On September 3, 2018, MyNetworkTV programming returned to the Burlington–Plattsburgh market, this time on WYCI's primary channel as a secondary affiliation to Heroes & Icons; H&I continued to air in all time slots not filled by MyNetworkTV's two-hour nightly block.

 On October 31, 2019, Gray Television announced plans to acquire WYCI from Cross Hill Communications.
 The sale was completed on January 31, 2020, forming a duopoly with WCAX-TV.
+In November 2020, Gray applied to add a second transmitter on Terry Mountain in Peru, New York, from which it would fully cover the Champlain Valley area.
+This construction never took place, however, and Gray returned the permit one month ahead of its August 2025 expiration.

+In 2025, WYCI reached an agreement with the Boston Red Sox to air four spring training games.
+The station also airs spring training and regular season New York Mets games syndicated by WPIX, as well as selected Vermont Lake Monsters and Vermont Green FC home games.
+All sports broadcasts are simulcast on WCAX's "3 News Now" subchannel (virtual channel 3.6) to allow coverage to the entire market.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: